TrystonMinsquero/libble/README.md

 I'm a game dev and still pretty new to go and web world, so don't hesitate to make suggestions.

 Both backend and frontend are written in go.
 A separate backend service is needed because you can't web-scrape on client due to CORS.
 Backend server is mostly used for scraping and syncing player data.
-Hosted at [api.libble.you](https://api.libble.you) Actual frontend is just a static site using GitHub pages at [libble.you](https://libble.you).
+Hosted api.libble.(https://api.libble.you) Actual frontend is just a static site using GitHub pages at [libble.you](https://libble.you).

 #### Backend